 The cultural knowledge of sensory deprivation chambers / isolation tanks is generally sourced from their portrayal on the recent TV show Fringe, a pseudo-X-Files.3I had hoped <em>Fringe</em> would be a satisfactory replacement for X-Files and at the get-go it appeared my hopes were being fulfilled.
 Unfortunately, it became evident that the story arc was becoming one dimensional in its myopic focus on parallel dimensions.
 I became disappointed and stopped watching.
 Monsters of the week episodes had always been my favorite part of the X-Files – which managed to balance the overarching mythology without succumbing it to.

-Luckily, the 1980 classic Altered States‘ trailer4The depiction in Fringe was at least in part inspired by Altered States portrayal. is quite adequate in portraying the horror common in media depictions:
+Luckily, the 1980 classic Altered States‘ trailer4The depiction in Fringe was at least partly inspired by Altered States portrayal. is quite adequate in portraying the horror common in media depictions:

 These days you can find sensory deprivation chambers in stand-alone businesses or at spas spread around the country.
-You’ll rarely hear them referred to as sensory deprivation chambers, instead you’ll hear of flotation therapy, or perhaps in medical or academic circles Restricted Environmental Stimulation Therapy (REST).
+You’ll rarely hear them referred to as “sensory deprivation chambers”, instead you might hear of flotation therapy, float tanks, or perhaps (in medical or academic circles) Restricted Environmental Stimulation Therapy (REST).

 I went to a stand-alone (no other services like massage, facials, etc. offered) service in Kearny (northern) NJ called Serene Dreams.5I had some difficulty getting into the building.
 There were two doors, the first I tried was locked, the second was open.
 If you run into a locked door, look a little more.
 You might just be lost like I was.
 Upon entering I found myself their waiting/reception area.
 It was cramped – a single couch and two bar chairs provided the seating.
 I was handed a small stack of papers to read and sign.
 The papers were the usual disclaimers regarding liability for bodily harm but they also included the somewhat unusual disclaimer for psychological injury.